-Once you pass these tests, you get a G1 licence.
+Once you pass these tests, you get a G1 license.
 You are considered a beginner driver and can only drive if it is with a fully licensed driver who has at least four years of driving experience.
 There are also some limitations on what types of roads you can drive on.
-In most cases, you practice with your G1 licence for 12 months.
+In most cases, you practice with your G1 license for 12 months.

 After 12 months, you can take your first road test.
 Once you pass, you get your G2 license.
 With your G2 license, you can now drive without another experienced driver in the car and on all Ontario roads.
 After 12 months you can take your second road test, which covers more advanced driving skills.
 Once you pass, you get a full G license.

 You have up to five years to finish the whole process.
-After five years, if you do not get your full G licence, you will need to start over.
+After five years, if you do not get your full G license, you will need to start over.

 Exchanging an Out-of-Province Driver’s License

-When you move to Ontario, you can use a valid licence from another province, state or country for 60 days.
-After 60 days, you need to switch to an Ontario driver’s licence.
+When you move to Ontario, you can use a valid license from another province, state or country for 60 days.
+After 60 days, you need to switch to an Ontario driver’s license.

-You can exchange an out-of-province licence for an Ontario licence if you are re-locating from:
+You can exchange an out-of-province license for an Ontario license if you are re-locating from: